jimmieshear/helldiversx-macropad/README.md

 I've added a constants file to create a easier way of defining and using them in the actual macros files themselves.
+This keeps things relatively organized by type, as well as default colors.
+Creating a new macro is as easy as adding the name of stratagem you want.

 Information about Macropad as well as setup can be found here: https://learn.adafruit.com/macropad-hotkeys